Sarah Williams (Labyrinth): Family and responsibility

 Rita Kempley of The Washington Post identified Sarah as "the ingénue, a resourceful young woman with a wonderful imagination, great courage and a healthy case of sibling rivalry".
-16 years old, Sarah is at the start of the film a discontent teenager who resents the babysitting responsibility that her father and stepmother expect her to take for her baby half-brother, Toby.
+At the start of the film, Sarah is a discontent 16-year-old who resents the babysitting responsibility that her father and stepmother expect her to take for her baby half-brother, Toby.
 Adam Trainer in Senses of Cinema wrote that the introduction of the stepmother indicates Sarah is a child of divorce, as were increasing numbers of children in the 1980s.
 Playbills and various news clippings in Sarah's room reveal that her absent mother Linda Williams is a stage actress in a romantic relationship with a male co-star, though it is unknown to what extent Linda is absent from Sarah's life.
 Connelly said that Sarah is at the start of the film "a bit closed off" due to her parents' separation and has "made her own little world where she's looking back and clinging on to memories, and doesn't really want to accept the fact that things change and [aren't] going to be the way she wants forever."
 Identified by academic T. S. Miller as "the stereotypical dreamer-girl", Sarah has a preoccupation with drama and romantic fairy tales, and is prone to playing pretend, using fantasy stories as a mental escape from her unhappy home life.
 Kelcie Mattson of Bitch Flicks wrote that while the character "boasts a full, varied emotional life" over the course of the film, initially she embodies several negative stereotypes of teenage girls, such as being immature, petulant, selfish and jealous.
 Describing Sarah as someone "resisting growing up, clinging to her childhood," Jim Henson said the character starts out as an "overspoiled brat" who neglects her brother and refuses to take responsibility for her life; this is encapsulated in the character's favourite expression, "It's not fair!".
 Mattson observed that Sarah's "defense mechanism against her growing responsibilities is to cast herself into a skewed fantasy" in which she is victimised by her parents.
 Rene Jordan of El Miami Herald identified the character as having "a Cinderella complex"; Sarah models her life on fairy tales and casts her well-meaning stepmother into the role of the wicked stepmother.
 Miller compared Sarah's over-use of fantasy in her life to that of Jane Austen's character Catherine Morland.
 Chris Cabin of Collider wrote that the rift between Sarah and her stepmother spurs the film's "anti-authoritarian mood".